koii-network/docs/faq/white-list-your-task/white-list-your-task.md

 Begin by testing your task on your local environment to ensure it functions correctly.

 ### 2. Use the Advanced Task Feature
-Before submitting your application for the whitelisting process, it's recommended to first take advantage of the Advanced Task feature available on the node.
-This feature permits you to create and run your custom task even before obtaining official whitelisting.
-By navigating to the **Add Task** section and selecting **+ Advanced**, you can set up your task.
-After creating it, sharing this task with friends is a great way to conduct additional testing and gather feedback.
+It's recommended to make use of the Advanced Task feature available on the node.
+This functionality enables you to design and run your own custom task even before you receive official whitelisting.
+To initiate your task, navigate to the **Add Task** section and choose the **+ Advanced** option.
+Additionally, sharing your task with friends offers a fantastic opportunity for further testing and obtaining valuable feedback.
 ### 3. Apply for Whitelisting
 To have your task appear on the whitelisted tasks list, take the following actions:
   - Make your repository **public** or share it directly with the Koii team.